Special Programs for the Aging-Title VI, Part A, Grants to Indian Tribes-Part B, Grants to Native Hawaiians (93.047)

 Applicant Eligibility

 Tribal organizations of Indian tribes eligible for assistance under Section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
-450b) and public or nonprofit private organizations which serve Native Hawaiian Elders, which represent at least 50 Indians or Hawaiians 60 years of age or older.
+450b), and public or nonprofit private organizations which serve Native Hawaiian Elders, which represent at least 50 Indians or Hawaiians 60 years of age or older.
 Applicants must demonstrate that they have the ability to deliver supportive and nutrition services.
-To receive a Part C grant, the organization must have a Part A or Part B grant.

 Beneficiary Eligibility

-Indians who are 60 years of age and older, and in the case nutrition services, their spouses.
-Tribes also have the authority to define Indians under 60 years of age as "older Indian" for eligibility purposes.
+Indians who are 60 years of age and older, and in the case of nutrition services, their spouses.
+Tribes also have the authority to define Indians under 60 years of age as "older Indian" making them eligible for services.

 Credentials/Documentation

-Costs will be determined in accordance with 45 CFR, Part 92 for State and local governments.
-Applicable costs and administrative procedures will be determined in accordance with Part 92 of Title 45 of the Code of Federal Regulations.
+Applicable costs and administrative procedures will be determined in accordance with Parts 75 and 92 of Title 45 of the Code of Federal Regulations.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 Application Procedure

-In order to receive a grant, the eligible tribal organization or, for Native Hawaiians, the nonprofit private organization serving Native Hawaiians must submit an application in accordance with instructions published by the Administration on Aging.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+In order to receive a grant, the eligible tribal organization, or for Native Hawaiians, the nonprofit private organization serving Native Hawaiians, must submit an application in accordance with instructions published in the Grants.gov by the Administration on Aging.

 Award Procedure